Design partnership for the anti-boring cyber training company.

 Together we’ve accomplished:

-• Creating visual consistency through all of CERCo.
+• Strong visual consistency through all of The Cyber Escape Room Co.

-• Brand new manuals for each ESC game, creating a cohesive and easy to read through experience
+• Manuals for each ESC game, creating a cohesive and easy to read through experience.

 • Template based creations so the team can edit as needed, using both InDesign and Canva (whichever works best for the application and the team members using it).